 - Teaching outdoors makes students more attentive and engaged inside the classroom.

 - Just 20 minutes of walking outdoors significantly help children with ADHD concentrate better.

 - When kids spend time outdoors they’re twice as physically active compared to being inside.

 - Participating in outdoor activities helps lower blood pressure.

-- Being outdoors increases serotonin and endorphin production, both of which improve mood, appetite, digestion, sleep, social behavior and memory.
+- Being outdoors increases serotonin and endorphin production, both of which improve mood, appetite, digestion, sleep, social behavior, and memory.

 - Time outdoors boosts the immune system by increasing white blood cells

 As kids spend more time indoors, organizations like The Woods Project become more beneficial for students.
-They play a crucial role in getting Houston area students to trade screen time for green time by hosting after-school programs, weekend excursions and a summer program.
-Kids not only participate in fun outdoor activities, they’re also taught valuable lessons that promote success in the classroom and beyond.
+They play a crucial role in getting Houston area students to trade screen time for green time by hosting after-school programs, weekend excursions, and a summer program.
+Kids not only participate in fun outdoor activities, but they’re also taught valuable lessons that promote success in the classroom and beyond.

 All About the Walk for the Woods Project 5K

 The Walk for the Woods Project 5K is a stroll through the Houston East End where many of The Woods Project’s students live and go to school.
 It’s a scenic route that highlights the rich history of the area and stops along the Buffalo Bayou where participants learn about revitalization efforts.
 There are also student meet and greet stops where students share their stories about how The Woods Project has had a positive impact on their life.

 The Walk for the Woods Project 5K is the biggest fundraiser of the year for the organization.
 It’s an event that Spark Energy has participated in for few years in a row, and this year we went all out to make it the most successful 5K yet!